-Check in opens 90mins (1 hour and a half) prior to flight departure time.
-All passengers must be checked in at least 40 minutes prior to flight departure.
+Check in opens 90 mins (1.5 hour) prior to flight departure time.
+Passengers must be a the CHO Heliport at least 60 mins prior to flight departure.

 Each Operator has their baggage restrictions:

 - Encana passengers will be entitled to travel with a maximum of 2 bags, these bags must not exceed 25lbs per piece.
 Passenger will have a 40 lbs combined weight limit for baggage

 - ExxonMobil passengers are recommended to travel with a maximum of 2 bags, not exceeding 25 lbs per piece.
 Exceptions do apply based on Operational requirements.